sigilante/nockup/README.md

 *Rustup is entirely experimental and many parts are unaudited.
 We make no representations or guarantees as to the behavior of this software.*

+Nockup uses HTTPS for binary downloads.
 The `nockup install` and  `nockup update` commands check the MD5 hashes of the downloaded binaries against the reported index.

 ## Roadmap